strawberry-graphql/strawberry-django/docs/guide/mutations.md

 !!! danger

-    This is totally disincoraged since it allows for any issue with the filters to be able to alter your whole model collection.
+    This is totally discouraged as it allows for any issue with the filters to be able to alter your whole model collection.

     **You have been warned!**